 Why are the proposed wind turbines 149.9 m height to blade tip?

 - Reduces Levelised Cost of Energy, which equals greater efficiency.

 - Taller, more efficient turbines mean we can generate more power with fewer wind turbines.
 The net effect is less new structures needed in the landscape.

 - The Project would make an important contribution to renewables targets (e.g. 50% of all energy consumption in Scotland from renewable sources by 2030).

 What will the generating capacity of the development be?

 Combining the 10 wind turbines and battery energy storage system (BESS) would give a generating capacity of around 65MW.
 We are also looking to incorporate a solar array.

 What will the Development look like from my property?

-As part of this online Public Information Event, we have presented photomontages of what the Proposed Development could look like from a number of selected key viewpoints surrounding the application boundary.
+As part of this online Public Information Event, we have presented photomontages of what the proposed Development could look like from a number of selected key viewpoints surrounding the Site Boundary.
 Unfortunately, due to this being an online consultation, we are unable to show the views from all possible locations during the Event.
-However, if you would like to see what the Proposed Development could look like from a specific location not shown online as part of this Event, please contact us via email at email@example.com.
+However, if you would like to see what the proposed Development could look like from a specific location not shown online as part of this Event, please contact us via email at email@example.com.

 A Landscape and Visual Impact Assessment, and Residential Visual Amenity Assessment are currently underway and will be presented in the Environmental Impact Assessment Report to be submitted with the application for planning consent.